aashoo17/notes/src/general/std/time.md

 ...
 15th one - every 2^15 = 32768 vibration
 so 15th flip flop changes state (from 0 to 1) every 32768 vibration i.e. every 1 second, so it is counting 1 second

+so if crystal osciallted say at frequency N then after N oscillations - 1 sec
+in 1 oscillation - 1/N sec (least time which clock hardware can measure)

 ## Calendar time:
 conversion of these seconds in wall clock time - hrs:min:sec + day, month, year